araujo88/ultra-minimal-fast-rest-api/README.md

 # ultra-minimal-fast-rest-api

-Ultra minimal and fast RESTful API written in C using Unix websockets, POSIX threads for multi-threaded server and SQLite database integration.
+A minimal and fast RESTful API potentially useful for developing mock APIs.
+Written in C using Unix websockets, POSIX threads for multi-threaded server and integrated with SQLite.

 ## Running on Docker